Surface Detail: Synopsis

-Veppers is the richest individual in his society, the multi-planet Sichultian Enablement.
+Veppers is the richest person in his society, the multi-planet Sichultian Enablement.
 Y'breq, a frequent victim of rape by Veppers, is murdered by him as she attempts to escape.
 She is unexpectedly reincarnated ("revented," in Culture terms) aboard a Culture ship, having been secretly implanted with a neural lace some ten years before.
 She immediately wants to return to her homeworld, to find and kill Veppers.

-The book hinges on Veppers' involvement in the War in Heaven.
-He initially appears to be a bit-player, but his involvement is gradually revealed to be more and more critical.
+The book hinges on Veppers's involvement in the War in Heaven.
+He initially appears to be a minor player, but his involvement is gradually revealed to be more and more critical.
 The final revelation is that he has made some of his fortune by providing the hardware to run the Hells of various species; over a century he has accumulated about 70% of all the Hells.
 The hardware is located on his country estate on the planet Sichult.
 He sets up a secret deal to have the Hells destroyed in an attack which is to be blamed upon the Culture.
-His motivation is that such an attack will release him from his contracts to run the Hells, which would have become worthless if the anti-Hell side won, but which he cannot wriggle out of in any other way.
+His motivation is that such an attack will release him from his contracts to run the Hells, which would have become worthless if the anti-Hell side won, but which he cannot escape in any other way.

 Y'breq travels back to Sichult on the Falling Outside The Normal Moral Constraints, an advanced and "very slightly psychotic" Culture warship.
 In hot pursuit is Yime Nsokyi, a Culture agent tasked with preventing Y'breq from killing Veppers.
 As they and their ships arrive, things come to a head.

-The Culture agents conspire to arrange that the attack on Veppers' estate successfully destroys the Hells, while simultaneously appearing to attempt to stop the attack.
-They also conspire to ensure that Veppers' secret deal is revealed.
+The Culture agents conspire to arrange that the attack on the Veppers estate successfully destroys the Hells, while simultaneously appearing to attempt to stop the attack.
+They also conspire to ensure that Veppers's secret deal is revealed.
 Veppers himself is at the estate's mansion during the attack, where Y'breq finds him for the final, personal, showdown.

 The epilogue reveals Vatueil's identity as Zakalwe, using an alias that is an anagram of Livueta, the character in Use of Weapons whose forgiveness Zakalwe sought.

 Critical reception

 Roz Kaveney of The Independent said that this was a poor book to introduce new readers to the Culture, but "far from the worst introduction to Banks's series."
-Alastair Mabbott of The Herald describes the story as having "murder, revenge, pursuit and subterfuge taking place against a backdrop of escalating tension [that] stands up very well, and makes the prospect of further books in the Culture series somewhat less imposing."
+Alastair Mabbott of The Herald described the story as having "murder, revenge, pursuit and subterfuge taking place against a backdrop of escalating tension [that] stands up very well, and makes the prospect of further books in the Culture series somewhat less imposing."

 UK book review site The Bookbag remarked that "... what sets this book apart is the quality of the writing and the depth of the author's imagination."